 As with anything in OBS, you can resize the stream alerts by grabbing the red lines.
 You can also move the window by holding down your mouse click within the box and dragging it to where you want.

-Testing the Ko-fi to OBS Stream Alert
+Step 3.
+Test the Ko-fi to OBS Stream Alert

 Now, before you go live with any add-on to OBS, you want to test it out first.
 This way, you can see if it’s going to work right with your stream.
 You might decide the image is too small, the color isn’t right, or perhaps you don’t like the position.